Psalm 69: 8-10, 14, 17, 33-35

-The responsorial psalm for this week comes from Psalm 69, a lament complaining of suffering.
-Despite the circumstances, the psalmist maintains hope that all will be set right.
+The responsorial psalm for this week comes from Psalm 69, a lament about suffering.
+Despite his difficult circumstances, the psalmist maintains hope that all will be set right.
 Thus, the correlation with our first reading from Jeremiah is very clear.

 For your sake I bear insult, and shame covers my face.
 I have become an outcast to my brothers, a stranger to my mother’s children,

 The passage opens with an outline of the reasons for the lament.
 The psalmist suffers reproach and shame as well as family alienation, and all for the sake of God.

 This is a serious matter in a society structured on kin relationships and strongly influenced by questions of honor and shame.

 Because zeal for your house consumes me, the insults of those who blaspheme you fall upon me.